ivanearisty/obsidian/Classes + Uni/Linear Algebra/letter.md

-I need to be direct.
-I don’t believe there’s sufficient trust in our working relationship, and I don’t see a realistic path to rebuilding it.
+In an attempt to be direct, I don’t believe there’s sufficient trust in our working relationship, and I don’t see a realistic path to rebuilding it.

 Strategically, I’m misaligned with the current direction.
 We’re scattering resources on events and peripheral initiatives, when I think we should be figuring out how to deliver on our core value prop.
 I don't agree with Dhruv or you on trying out this version, our initial approach likely wont hold; however, we still hired development to dress the Figma spec.
 Our current feature set doesn’t address the core problem, it doesn't create habit, nor offers a solution to cold start problems; nevertheless, we’ve moved forward anyway.
 As a result, we’re still far from what I'd consider "app completion" despite the spend.

-In all honesty, the breaking point for me was today, feeling that my firsthand assessments were discounted.
+In all honesty, the breaking point for me was earlier this week, when I felt that my firsthand assessments of our progress were discounted.
 When that happens repeatedly, it becomes impossible for me to carry the responsibilities of a CTO.
+I'm not interested in building a company where my co-founder doesn't trust my professional perspective.
 Hence, I don’t believe I can continue as a co-founder.

 That said, I do not think it’s viable for We b0nd to halt development right now.
 Out of respect for you, the team, and the work to date, I’m willing to stay on with a narrower scope to get this version of the app deployed.
 The role I can commit to is as a Technical Delivery Lead.